A Terrarium, Bottle Garden, or Wardian Case are all essentially the same thing in that each contains and supports a miniature ecosystem of plants.

 The inside wasn't totally dry, so some of the compost that was poured in stuck to the sides however this wasn't a big problem as it could be washed down when it came to adding the water (more on this later).

 Although there are many suitable candidates for your miniature garden you still need to give it a little thought first.
 To start with, think about the look you want to end up with, are you perhaps looking for a variety of colour with many different leaf shapes to create a bold contrast?
 Perhaps a consistent height level so everything grows to roughly the same size?
-Or perhaps you want visual structure in which case you would need some taller plants and some short.
+Or perhaps you want visual structure in which case you would need some taller plants as well as some shorter ones.

 In some respects this is the hardest part of the task and the difficulty factor rests solely on the size of your bottle neck opening.
 If the neck is large enough for you to get at least one of your hands inside, things are normally easy as you just need to carefully put one plant in at a time and then bury the root ball into the layer of compost you added previously.